-As we are now almost a quarter of the way through the 21st century we can really start to see the impact of robotics, not just large manufacturing plants but also in smaller businesses.
+As we are now almost a quarter of the way through the 21st century we can really start to see the impact of robotics.
+Not just in large manufacturing plants but also in smaller businesses.

-The changes in our everyday life due to robotics may not have yet had the impact as predicted in “Back to the future” for 2015, however it does impact many areas of every day lives.
+The changes in our everyday life due to robotics may not have yet had the impact as predicted.
+Such as in “Back to the future” for 2015, however it does impact many areas of every day lives.
 Often with us even realizing it, and its inevitable lots more changes are to come.

-The Robotics industry has grown at a huge pace over the years and it seems there is absolutely no sign of it slowing down.
-With the invention of Cobots Robotics is now within in reach to many small and medium sized businesses.
-Cobots are robots that work safely along side humans and can easily integrate into existing production lines.
+The Robotics industry has grown at a huge pace over the years.
+And there is absolutely no sign of it slowing down.
+With the invention of Cobots, Robotics is now within in reach to many small and medium sized businesses.
+Cobots are robots that work safely along side humans and can easily slot into existing production lines.

 How Robotics effects our everyday life:

 Many of us might not realise that Robotics is part of our everyday life and have been for quite some time.
 Some examples of these include: